qgis/QGIS-Documentation/docs/user_manual/plugins/core_plugins/plugins_metasearch.rst

 Select a result and:

-* Click the :guilabel:`View Search Results as XML` button to open a window with the service response in raw XML format.
+* Click the :guilabel:`View Raw API Response` button to open a window with the service response in raw JSON or XML format.
 * If the metadata record has an associated bounding box, a footprint of the bounding box will be displayed on the map.
 * Double-click the record to display the record metadata with any